 The AI algorithms built into these new cameras will also provide greater people counting accuracy.

-Within the not too distant future, we will see the introduction of AI applications developed by Hanwha Techwin and its technology partners which will enhance video surveillance systems to a level which at this time might not seem possible.
-Many of the innovations on the horizon will potentially give greater assistance to businesses as they seek to operate in a world where social distancing will remain a very important issue for some time.
+This year, we have seen the introduction of AI applications developed by Hanwha Techwin and our technology partners which have enhanced video surveillance systems.
+Occupancy Monitoring helps to manage footfall by showing ‘Enter‘ or ‘Stop‘ messages to visitors before entering a premises, whilst Social Distance Measuring accurately measures the distance between people, triggering alerts when social distancing guidelines are not being complied with.
+Coupled with Hanwha’s Face Mask Detection application and the new body temperature camera, these innovations give greater assistance to businesses as they seek to operate in a world where social distancing will remain a very important issue for some time.

 Rapidly deployable cameras

 These advances in video surveillance technology will certainly also provide security personnel with powerful tools to keep one step ahead of criminals.
 Indeed, the criminal fraternity are unlikely to restrain themselves at this challenging time.
 They will most likely seek to take advantage of a situation where many business premises will be unoccupied and therefore offer rich pickings to looters and thieves.
 There is certainly no shortage of high-performance cameras available which will allow control room operators to detect any suspicious activity, but the 2 and 5 megapixel models which are part of the Wisenet X Plus series, deserve a special mention.